babraham123/jam-notebook/README.md

 ### One-time setup

 1. Make a copy of this folder
-2. Update manifest.json, package.json and package-lock.json where it says `WidgetTemplate`
+2. Update manifest.json, package.json and package-lock.json where it says `Jam Notebook`
 3. Install the required dependencies `npm ci`

 ### Importing your widget